mubaraqwahab/thinkdev/src/lessons/06-bindings-again.md

 title: Bindings again
 draft: true
 excerpt: >
-  We'll discuss the concept of bindings in JavaScript and how it relates to variables and objects.
+  TODO: We'll discuss the concept of bindings in JavaScript and how it relates to variables and objects.
 ---

 ## Video